5 Free Natural Hot Pools in Rotorua

 1. Kerosene creek

 35 minutes from Rotorua and down a gravel road will take you to the thermal pool and waterfall at Kerosene Creek.
+The creek is popular not just for it’s geothermal activity but its beautiful surroundings.

 Location: 28km south of Rotorua.
 Take State Highway 5, then travel about 2km down Old Walotapu Road.